deepakjois/website/source/About The Site.md

 This site started life back in April 2009.
 Since then I keep gravitating between actively updating it and ignoring it completely, with an occasional burst where I fiddle around with the backend and design.

 ## Content
-In the latest iteration of this site, I am trying to gather everything I have written (prose or code) in a single place.
+In the latest iteration of this site, I am trying to gather everything I have written in a single place.
 Currently, the best way to navigate the content is to use the [home page](/).
 When the site grows and more pages are added, I plan to add a tags, a section listing the latest entries in chronological order, and an <abbr title="Really Simple Syndication">RSS</abbr> feed.

 The source code for this site is [hosted on Github][github-url].
 This site is licensed under the [Creative Commons][cc] [public domain][cc0] license.